al996/Tree-Hollow/README.md

 <br>4.
 Used Google Sign-In API and other backend APIs to communicate with the backend
 <br><br>Backend:

-6. Anything else you want your grader to know:
+6. Please note:
-<br>Please note: to run the app smoothly, please kindly add a new Keys.plist file, which should contain your own Google Sign-in Client ID, under TreeHollow/TreeHollow/
+<br>To run the app smoothly, please kindly add a new Keys.plist file, which should contain your own Google Sign-in Client ID, under TreeHollow/TreeHollow/
 <br>For any questions related to it, please contact Kevin Chan.
 He helped me with that.
 Thank you!